By Richard Skanse

 It’s not that Adam Carroll — like Eady, born in 1975 — was even particularly well known in his own right yet, having at that time only self-released a pair of studio records, 1998’s South of Town and 2000’s Lookin’ Out the Screen Door.
 If 2002’s Adam Carroll Live was out yet, it still would have been brand new by the time Eady went digging.
 But his reputation as a legitimate songwriter’s songwriter was already secure, with artists like Terri Hendrix, Slaid Cleaves, and famed producer Lloyd Maines all singing his praises early on and Texas songwriting godfather Kent Finlay taking such a shine to the young wunderkind from Tyler that he re-opened his famous Cheatham Street Warehouse in San Marcos in part just so Carroll could have proper room to play.
 Needless to say, Eady became a quick convert upon his first listen, too.

 “I heard that Screen Door record, got obsessed with it, and went out and got everything he had,” says Eady, who went on to release his own debut, From Underneath the Old, in 2005 and soon after found himself sharing a gig with Carroll in Austin during South By Southwest.
 “I was just thrilled to be anywhere on the same stage with him.
-Since then we’ve done a few tours together, but every time I play a show with him now and hear him play his songs, I still the same as I did listening to him on a computer in that office all those years ago — that same feeling of just being awestruck.”
+Since then we’ve done a few tours together, but every time I play a show with him now and hear him play his songs, I still feel the same as I did listening to him on a computer in that office all those years ago — that same feeling of just being awestruck.”

 He’s clearly not alone in that feeling, either, as evidenced by the impressive cast of Texas and Americana notables sharing tracklist space with Eady on the forthcoming Highway Prayer: A Tribute to Adam Carroll.
 Set for an Oct.
 28 release on the Texas-based independent label Eight 30 Records, the album showcases many of Carroll’s best songs as lovingly covered by such longtime friends and fans as the aforementioned Hendrix (who sang harmonies on Carroll’s debut) and Cleaves (who first covered Carroll’s “Race Car Joe” on his 2006 album Unsung) as well as James McMurtry, Hayes Carll, Jamie Lin Wilson, Walt Wilkins, Matt the Electrician, Verlon Thompson, Danny Barnes and more.
 The album was produced by Eight 30 Records co-owners Jenni Finlay and Brain T. Atkinson, who also put together Dreamer: A Tribute to Kent Finlay (Jenni’s late father) and co-produced last year’s Cold and Bitter Tears: The Songs of Ted Hawkins.
 Lloyd Maines, who has produced a handful of Carroll’s records over the years, served as musical director and band leader.